Table of Contents_

 Many home appliance retailers offer recycling at their stores.
 However, you will need to check with your local store before going to ensure that they are participating in the recycling program, especially if you have fluorescent tubes.
 These stores include Home Depot, Ikea, Lowe’s, and TrueValue, as well as some region-specific stores such as Aubuchon Hardware and Bartell Drugs.
 Make sure you know which type of lamp you have so they can confirm whether they accept those incandescent bulbs.

 You may be able to mail in your used light bulb through the use of a pre-labeled recycling kit.
-These are sold by bulb manufacturers and other organizations.
-You purchase the kit and then send in your used bulb through the mail to a specified recycling center.
+Bulb manufacturers and other organizations sell these.
+You purchase the kit and then send your used bulb through the mail to a specified recycling center.
 Some brands that offer this service include EcoLights, Everlight, Inc, and Lampmaster.
 When packaging the bulb up for mailing, be careful when handling it and package them as described.
 The recycling center will handle the product after that, preventing them from going to landfills.

 Mercury is found naturally in volcanic eruptions and emissions from the ocean.
 However, the greatest chance of mercury exposure comes from eating fish or shellfish that was in contaminated water.
-Mercury can also be found in various technologies including some light bulbs, thermometers, jewelry, or dental fillings.
+Mercury can also be found in various technologies, including light bulbs, thermometers, jewelry, and dental fillings.
 If these items break, the mercury is released, exposing the user to the metal.
-Some of the symptoms of mercury exposure are tremors, insomnia, headaches, and emotional changes.
+Some mercury exposure symptoms are tremors, insomnia, headaches, and emotional changes.
 Additionally, changes to neuromuscular functions, sensations, nerve responses, and mental functions are possible.

 Many waste management companies will pick up hazardous waste within their service area, but they may have associated fees.